kajal-jais/Amazon_clone/README.md

 # Amazon_clone
-this is a Amazon website clone project
+this is a Amazon website clone project- Using HTML, CSS, Javascript.